Battle of Morgarten: Background

 Toward the end of the 13th century the House of Habsburg coveted the area around the Gotthard Pass, as it offered the shortest passage to Italy.
 However, the Confederates of Uri, Schwyz and Unterwalden, which had formalized the Swiss Confederacy in 1291, held imperial freedom letters from former Habsburg emperors granting them local autonomy within the empire.
 In 1314 tensions between the Habsburgs and Confederates heightened when Duke Louis IV of Bavaria (who would become Louis IV, Holy Roman Emperor) and Frederick the Handsome, a Habsburg prince, each claimed the crown of the Holy Roman Emperor.

 The Confederates supported Louis IV because they feared the Habsburgs would annex their lands (which they had tried to do in the late 13th century).
 War broke out after the Confederates of Schwyz raided the Habsburg-protected Einsiedeln Abbey.

-The conflict with Einsiedeln erupted after settlers moved from Schwyz into unused parts of the territories claimed by Einsiedeln.
+The conflict with Einsiedeln had begun when settlers moved from Schwyz into unused parts of the territories claimed by Einsiedeln.
 The settlers cleared the primal forest and established farms or pastures.
-This led the abbot of Einsiedeln to complain with the bishop at Constance, who moved to excommunicate Schwyz.
+The abbot of Einsiedeln carried his complaint to the bishop of Constance, who moved to excommunicate Schwyz.

-In revenge for this, men of Schwyz under the leadership of Werner Stauffacher raided Einsiedeln abbey on the night of 6 January 1314.
-They plundered the monastery, desecrated the abbey church, and took several monks as hostages.
+As revenge, men of Schwyz under the leadership of Werner Stauffacher raided Einsiedeln abbey on the night of 6 January 1314.
+They plundered the monastery, desecrated the church, and took several monks as hostages.
 The abbot managed to escape to Pfäffikon, from where he alerted the bishop.
-The bishop now extended excommunication to Uri and Unterwalden as well as Schwyz.
+The bishop reacted by including Uri and Unterwalden in the excommunication.

 Battle

 Frederick's brother, Habsburg duke Leopold of Austria, led a large army to crush the rebellious Confederates.

 Johannes von Winterthur's chronicle of the battle puts the Habsburg forces at 20,000, although that number is likely an exaggeration.

-A 19th century account by Rudolf Hanhart states that there were 9,000 men in the Habsburg army, while historian Hans Delbrück stated in 1907 that the Habsburg army consisted of only 2,000–3,000 men and that these were mainly well-trained and -equipped knights.
-Delbrück's estimate is accepted by Kelly DeVries.
+A 19th century account by Rudolf Hanhart states that there were 9,000 men in the Habsburg army.

+Historian Hans Delbrück estimated in 1907 that the Habsburg army consisted of only 2,000–3,000 men, but that these were mainly well-trained and -equipped knights.
+Delbrück's view is shared by Kelly DeVries.

 The Confederates of Schwyz were supported by the Confederates of Uri and Unterwalden.

 The size of the Confederate force is unknown, with estimates ranging from 1,500 to around 3,000-4,000.